uyenle57/AVP4-Photobooth/README.md

 - [openFrameworks](http://openframeworks.cc/download/) v0.9.8

 #### Instructions
+1. Download and install Xcode and openFrameworks.
+2. Open and compile `AVP4-Photobooth.xcodeproj` in Xcode.
-1. Press arrows keys UP and DOWN to change filters effect.
+3. Press arrows keys UP and DOWN to change filters effect.
-2. Move around to see Frame difference effect working.
+4. Move around to see Frame difference effect working.

 <br>